 - The clinic’s ability to perform a wide range of fertility services

 Once added to a fertility network, clinics should provide detailed clinical outcomes, allowing the fertility plan to constantly collect and evaluate clinical effectiveness.
 This benefits plan sponsors and patients, who generally lack the knowledge to consider these factors.
-In fact, just 39% of patients say success or delivery rates are their first priority when choosing an infertility provider – an added reason that insisting on excellence among providers is of peak importance.
+Clinic success rate and other outcomes data are reported to the Centers for Disease Control and Prevention and other organizations, such as the Society for Assisted Reproductive Technologies (SART).

 Building a quality fertility provider network is just one consideration for a comprehensive fertility benefit.
-These four factors are equally crucial when ensuring members get the care that they need.
+These four factors are equally crucial to ensure members get the care that they need.